Counseling

 Supportive Therapy (ST)

-ST uses guidance and encouragement to help patients develop their own resources.
-It helps build self-esteem, reduce anxiety, strengthen coping mechanisms, and improve social and community functioning.
-Supportive psychotherapy helps patients deal with issues related to their mental health conditions which in turn affect the rest of their lives.
+ST uses guidance and encouragement to help patients develop their resources.
+It helps build self-esteem, reduces anxiety, strengthens coping mechanisms, and improves social and community functioning.
+Supportive psychotherapy helps patients deal with issues related to their mental health conditions, which in turn affect the rest of their lives.

 Psychotherapy Scientific Evidence

 Research shows that most people who receive psychotherapy experience symptom relief and are better able to function in their lives.
 About 75 percent of people who enter psychotherapy show some benefit from it.
-Psychotherapy has been shown to improve emotions and behaviors and to be linked with positive changes in the brain and body.
-The benefits also include fewer sick days, less disability, fewer medical problems, and increased work satisfaction.
+Psychotherapy has been shown to improve emotions and behaviors and is linked to positive changes in the brain and body.
+The benefits also include fewer sick days, fewer disabilities, fewer medical problems, and increased work satisfaction.

-With the use of brain imaging techniques researchers have been able to see changes in the brain after a person has undergone psychotherapy.
-Numerous studies have identified brain changes in people with mental illness (including depression, panic disorder, PTSD and other conditions) as a result of undergoing psychotherapy.
-In most cases, the brain changes resulting from psychotherapy were similar to changes resulting from medication.
+Using brain imaging techniques, researchers have observed changes in the brain following psychotherapy.
+Numerous studies have identified brain changes in people with mental illness (including depression, panic disorder, PTSD, and other conditions) as a result of undergoing psychotherapy.
+In most cases, the brain changes resulting from psychotherapy are similar to changes resulting from medication.

 TESTIMONIALS